jorge2412/DataLake2/Data/Azure SQL Database/Session 2 - Hands On/Azure SQL Database HOL.md

     _Viewing customer records_

-1. Open other tables in the database to see what's in them, especially the Employees and Orders tables.

 Your SQL Database is now populated with customers, products, orders, and other information.
-You will be adding additional functionality to the database in later exercises to facilitate row-level security.
+You will be adding additional objects to the database in later exercises to facilitate row-level security.
 But for now, the next step is to make the database accessible to applications over the Web.

 <a name="Exercise3"></a>
 ## Exercise 3: Create an Azure API App ##